-Students in the College of Nursing graduate programs may be required to have attended HIPAA training depending on their clinical placement/preceptor.
+Students in the School of Nursing DNP program may be required to have attended HIPAA training depending on their clinical placement/preceptor.
 Notification of HIPAA training/consent is required of students prior to their practicum.
 A copy of the notification must be submitted to Certified Background.